 To avoid SMB/Web Development trade libel lawsuits, firms should explain mitigating factors – like the nebulous, mercurial nature of the ever-mighty Google algorithm.
 Furthermore, Web development and SEO firms should use client contracts that protect against uncontrollable market factors and “project creep.”

-TL;DR: Free speech doesn’t mean you can publically lie about people or businesses.
-Doing so is defamation, and it’s illegal.
-But in order to win a defamation lawsuit, you must satisfy the four pillars of libel.
-SMBs and Web development firms often clash to the point of online trade libel lawsuits — all because of poorly communicated expectations on both sides.
-Detailed contracts and per-work-commencement discussions usually squelch problems between the two parties.
+TL;DR: Free speech doesn’t mean you can publicly lie about other businesses.
+But to win a defamation lawsuit, you must satisfy the four pillars of libel.
+SMBs and Web development firms often clash because of poorly communicated expectations on both sides.
+Detailed contracts and pre-work-commencement discussions usually squelch problems down the road.

 Contact An Online Trade Libel Lawyer

 Do you have an Internet trade libel issue?
 Are you ready to speak with an attorney?
-If yes, contact Kelly / Warner today to get started.
+If yes, contact Kelly / Warner to get started.
 To read more about our team, go here.
 To get in touch, head on over here.
-For ratings, we invite you to click on the BBB, AVVO and AV logos in the footer.

 *Please Note: Kelly / Warner does not represent either party discussed herein; nor do we have a public opinion on its merits.
 We’re simply using this online trade libel case to explore aspects of business defamation law.